ZzzhHe/ZzzhHe/README.md

 # Hi!
 I'm Alex. 👋

-🧑🏻‍💻 I'm currently a master's student at the University of Waterloo, graduating next term.
+🧑🏻‍💻 I'm currently a master's student at the University of Waterloo, graduating 2024 fall term.

-🚀 I have a passion for **Computer Graphics** and Real-time Rendering, working on projects in OpenGL/Vulkan to make on-screen visuals more realistic.
+🚀 I have a passion for **Computer Graphics (Real-time Rendering)**, working on projects in OpenGL/Vulkan to make on-screen visuals more realistic.

-🕹️ I am exploring **Game Development** by learning Unity, participating in game jams, and implementing mechanics inspired by famous game.

 ## Projects

 <table>
   <tr>
-    <th><strong>Graphics API</strong></th>
+    <th><strong>Graphics</strong></th>
     <th><strong>Unity</strong></th>
   </tr>
   <tr>